Aged Care Blog

 Leave a Comment

-First published: October 2024 Aged care workers in Australia are in demand.
-It was reported that there was a need for at least 110,000 direct aged care workers predicted in the next decade.
-The aged care industry is made up of many different roles, both clinical and non-clinical, with a variety of experience levels and…
+Revised January 2025 An aged care worker salary in Australia is increasing with the demand.
+It was reported that there is a need for at least 110,000 direct aged care workers across the country in the next decade.
+The aged care industry is made up of many different roles, both clinical and non-clinical, with a variety…

 First published: October 2023 How to overcome aged care hidden hurdles “The staff were the most vital asset in this situation, the power of the team really shone through during this time” Being part of the world of aged care usually means your general workday is fast-paced and constantly changing, but we often know what…